cyse7125-fall2023-group03/webapp/README.md

 # Cloud Web Application
 This Project is built using Springboot, Java, Postgresql.
 Docker and Jenkins are installed in the AMI.
-The application creates the Custom Resource using client
+The application creates the Custom Resource using client.

 ## Github Actions